 it comes to the successful treatment of substance abuse, there are a vast array of benefits to both inpatient and outpatient treatment.
 The proper choice of treatment for each may depend on the severity of their problem and particular aspects of their current lifestyle.
-The information below covers essential details about outpatient substance abuse treatment and the benefits it can provide.
+The information below covers essential details about our intensive outpatient program in San Diego and the benefits it can provide.

 What is Outpatient Treatment for Substance Abuse?